 Nothing says “fall” in the Pacific Northwest like fresh, crisp apples.
 But if trudging through a field for U-pick fruit is not your ideal autumn day, here’s an adults-only alternative: hard cider.
 Unlike the fresh fruit, apples in cider form are available to enjoy year-round — and unlike beer, this brew is naturally gluten-free.
 Follow our guide to enjoy a tour of Portland’s best cider houses, plus plenty of food and other fun.

-Head across the street to this storied German deli and grocer, which serves up some of Portland’s best sausages, meats and hard-to-find Bavarian goodies.
+Start off at this storied German deli and grocer, which serves up some of Portland’s best sausages, meats and hard-to-find Bavarian goodies.
 Stock up on to-go items, or make this your lunch stop and grab a freshly cooked bratwurst piled high with sauerkraut and a side of authentic German potato salad.

 Hungry?
 Stop at this micro-restaurant pod on Northeast Glisan, which offers plenty of options for all palates.
 (Think vegan Indian eats at the Sudra, meaty tacos at Uno Mas and saucy sliders at 24th & Meatballs.)
 This is an apple cider tour, after all, so stick with the theme and try the Pie Spot’s brandy apple crumble Pie Hole (an adorable mini pie for one).